KintaroAI/docs/content/en/blog/2025-11-21-path-to-theory-of-everything-from-gemini-3.md

 This suggests that the density of space quanta decreases as one approaches a massive object.
 Matter "thins out" the surrounding space, creating a density gradient.
 This density gradient is the physical cause of gravitational refraction (lensing), which we will address later.

-### **4.2 Antimatter Gravity: The "Drift in the Stream"**
+### **4.2 Antimatter Gravity: The Unified Dipole and Drift**

-The user proposes a mechanism for antimatter that resolves the tension between "Source" behavior and the observation that antimatter falls *down*.
+The user proposes a mechanism that resolves the tension between "Source" behavior and the observation that antimatter falls *down*.
+We can think that **matter and antimatter are not distinct independent particles, but topologically connected ends of the same entity.**

-**Symmetry:**
+**Effective symmetry:**
 * **Matter (Proton):** Sink (\(P_m \gg P_s\)).
 * **Antimatter (Antiproton):** Source (\(P_s \gg P_m\)).

+In this view, the proton acts as the **Intake (Sink)**, consuming space to generate gravity.
+The anti-proton acts as the **Exhaust (Source)**, where that consumed space is ejected back into the vacuum.

-The Falling Mechanism:
+**The Falling Mechanism:**
 Standard experiments (ALPHA-g) confirm that antihydrogen falls toward Earth.
 In Universe 2.0, this is explained by hydrodynamic dominance.
 Consider an antiproton (a small source, \(q_{anti}\)) placed in the gravitational field of Earth (a massive sink, \(Q_{Earth}\)).